-If it’s too late to exercise a choice, so be it – perhaps a medical necessity defense is the best option.
+If it’s too late to exercise a choice, so be it.
+Then, perhaps a medical necessity defense is the best option.

-But if it’s not too late, Gallagher’s view is “don’t choose to be a martyr; instead be active and help pass a Medical Necessity Defense statute, and legalize for responsible adult use.”
+But if it’s not too late?
+Then Attorney Thomas Gallagher’s view is “don’t choose to be a martyr; instead be active and help pass a Medical Necessity Defense statute, and legalize for responsible adult use.”

-The government still prosecutes disabled and ill people for marijuana crimes
+Government still prosecutes disabled, ill people for marijuana crimes

-Seriously ill medical marijuana patients in Minnesota are still being prosecuted for the “crime” of marijuana possession or cultivation.
+Prosecutors still charge seriously ill medical marijuana patients in Minnesota; for the “crime” of marijuana possession or cultivation.

-The only current safe-harbor within the Minnesota Department of Health’s Minnesota Medical Marijuana program.
-If you can qualify, and can afford it, that’s the best way to go.
-But the program is so narrowly restrictive, most sick people who use marijuana medicinally are left out in the cold.
+The only current safe-harbor is within the Minnesota Department of Health’s Minnesota Medical Marijuana program.
+If you can qualify, and can afford it; that’s the best way to go.
+But the program is so restrictive; it leaves most medicinal marijuana patients out in the cold.

 That means prosecutors can still criminally charge marijuana crimes, despite patients’ efforts to stay alive and healthy.
-Should that happen, Gallagher can help.
-Gallagher has represented many people charged with crimes related to medical marijuana successfully.
+Should that happen, Thomas Gallagher can help.
+And Thomas Gallagher has represented many people charged with crimes related to medical marijuana successfully.

 For patients facing with a marijuana charge, we may find other, more effective defenses, like suppression of evidence.

 But sometimes the medical necessity defense, or jury nullification may be the best defense available.
-Those defenses are not usually available in other types of criminal defense cases.
+Those defenses are not usually viable in other types of criminal defense cases.